Jaggi Singh (activist)

-Jaggi Singh is a Canadian anti-globalization and social justice activist.
-He is an anarchist.
-Singh has worked with groups such as Solidarity Across Borders (a local migrant-rights organization) and the No One Is Illegal collective, among others.
+Jaggi Singh is a Canadian anti-globalization, social justice, and anarchist activist.
+Singh has worked with Montreal based groups such as Solidarity Across Borders and No one is illegal collective.

 1997 APEC summit

-Singh first came into the public spotlight during the protests outside the 1997 APEC conference held in Vancouver.
+Singh was active in the protests outside the 1997 APEC conference held in Vancouver.
 According to Canadian Member of Parliament, Svend Robinson, the day before the summit started: "Jaggi Singh, one of the organizers of the APEC alert ... [was] arrested, wrestled to the ground on the UBC campus by three plainclothes police officers, handcuffed, thrown in the back of an unmarked car with tinted glass, driven off and locked up during the APEC summit."

 Singh was charged with assault after allegedly yelling into the ear of a campus security guard with a megaphone and spent the duration of the conference in jail.
 In February 1999, the assault charge was dropped by Crown prosecutors before going to trial.

 Singh was one of 51 people to file a complaint against the conduct of the Royal Canadian Mounted Police (RCMP) at the APEC summit that sparked a formal investigation by the Commission for Public Complaints Against the RCMP.
 In March 2000, he was one of three people to formally withdraw from the inquiry, alleging that Prime Minister Jean Chrétien's rejection of an invitation to testify before the Commission was proof that the process was flawed.

 In one of the findings condemning RCMP behavior issued in the final report by the Commission, it was noted that: "Mr. Jaggi Singh was arrested on a warrant based on a spurious charge; the manner of his arrest was inappropriate in the circumstances; the timing of the arrest was calculated to prevent him from attending protests on November 25; the bail conditions sought were overly restrictive."